Riemann-Silberstein representation of the complete Maxwell equations set

+where $\kappa^2=k^2-\omega^2/c^2$.
+According to Eq.(\ref{field_invariants}) the field invariant in terms of Fourier components is proportional to certain combination complied from Fourier components of 4-vector potential.
+This result is highly expected since the scalar ${\bf A}^2-\phi^{2}$ is known\cite{Stratton41} to be invariant upon Lorentz relativistic transformations.
+Apart from Eq.(\ref{field_invariants}), a similar proportionality is occurred for Fourier replicas of 4-vector current ${\bf J}^2-c^{2}\rho^{2}$ and scalar product $({\bf A},{\bf J})-c\phi\rho$ invariants\cite{Stratton41}.
+We emphasize that Eq.(\ref{field_invariants}) can be, in addition, re-written in terms of dissipated power, namely $\text{Re}{\bf F}^2_{k,\omega}=\frac{4\pi i}{\omega} ({\bf J}_{k,\omega},{\bf E}_{k,\omega})$.
+In absence of dissipation Eqs.(\ref{field_invariants}) gives a familiar result for electromagnetic wave propagating in vacuum when ${\bf E}^{2}_{k,\omega}-{\bf B}^{2}_{k,\omega}\equiv 0$.
+The present study points to substantial reduction of invariant multiplicity, at least within Fourier formalism.

-In conclusion, we represent complete set of Maxwell equations by single equation using Riemann-Silberstein formalism.
-Fourier form of invariants $E^2-B^2$ and ${\bf EB}$ is proportional to dissipated power and equal to zero respectively.
+In conclusion, we represent set of Maxwell equations by single equation using complex electromagnetic field.
+The Fourier form of invariants $E^2-B^2$ and ${\bf EB}$ is proportional to dissipated power and equal to zero respectively.